-A renowned venue and museum, the Blue Ridge Music Center promises a rollicking good time.
-The spacious outdoor amphitheater hosts a steady stream of bluegrass, old time, americana, and blues performances.
+The Blue Ridge Music Center is a renowned venue and museum that promises a rollicking good time.
+The spacious outdoor amphitheater hosts a steady stream of bluegrass, old-time, Americana, and blues performances.
 They are known for their midday mountain music sessions.

 The Blowing Rock (milepost 291)

-The Blowing Rock is the oldest attraction in North Carolina and one many visitors are still flocking to see with their own eyes along the Blue Ridge Parkway drive.
+The Blowing Rock is the oldest attraction in North Carolina, and one many visitors are still flocking to see with their own eyes along the Blue Ridge Parkway drive.
 It’s a 4,000-foot cliff over a gorge.
-The channels of the rock create a flume of upward and forceful wind where objects will be returned to you if cast over the rocky abyss and snow falls upside down.
+The rock channels create an upward flume of wind that sends objects cast over the rocky abyss.
+In winter, snow will blow up rather than down!

-The town itself is a lovely destination for a cute and rural shop, bite, or hike.
-They have other popular attractions such as the Art and History Museum and Moses H. Cone Memorial Park, which features a preserved country estate and mansion.
-It’s the perfect idyllic mountain town, which is why it’s known as the crown of the Blue Ridge.
+The town itself is a lovely destination and the perfect stop to shop, eat or hike.
+Blowing Rock also has popular attractions such as the Art and History Museum and Moses H. Cone Memorial Park, which features a preserved country estate and mansion.
+Blowing Rock is an idyllic mountain town and is widely known as the “Crown of the Blue Ridge.”

 Rough Ridge (milepost 302.8)

-This is a lookout point at Grandfather Mountain that has been the scene of many an iconic adventure photograph.
-It’s a short but steep uphill trail that ends with hot photo op spot at Lion King Rock.
+Rough Ridge is a scenic lookout point at Grandfather Mountain popular with photographers and iconic vista along the Blue Ridge Parkway.
+It’s a short but steep uphill trail to the photo spot at Lion King Rock.

-This is one of the best short distance hikes you can find in the state and has the most pay off with its dramatic viewpoints.
+It is one of the best easy hikes you can find in the state and has the most payoff with its dramatic viewpoints.
 It’s a great place to stretch your legs and even enjoy a picnic with a scenic backdrop.

 Linville Falls (milepost 316.4)

-This is the most popular and spectacular waterfall in the Blue Ridge Mountains and is easily accessible off of the parkway.
-Three tiers of cascading, glittering water plunge 90 feet into the equally stunning 12-mile-long Linville Gorge.
-It’s a great choice for a nature-filled pitstop.
+Linville Falls is the most popular and spectacular waterfall in the Blue Ridge Mountains and is easily accessible off of the Parkway.
+Three cascading waterfall tiers plunge 90 feet into the equally stunning 12-mile-long Linville Gorge.
+It’s an excellent choice for a nature-filled pitstop.

 The Orchard at Altapass (milepost 328.3)

 This stop feels like a step back in time.
-They work to preserve tradition, land, and culture.
-You can tour the forest of apples, self-proclaimed home of the best heirloom apples with the least chemicals.
+The orchard works to preserve tradition, land, and culture.
+You can tour the forest of apples, the self-proclaimed home of the best heirloom apples with the least chemicals.
 There are plenty of goods to purchase at the general store and educational, entertaining activities for all ages.